TheoWarmindsWrath/Ekir/README.md

 + built-in comptability w/ NSC3
 + 4 new Sections
 ### Weapons & components for Colossus and Juggernaut
-+ T weapons and computers
++ T weapons for both
++ Computers for Colossi
 ### Arcology Expansion
 + Machine-friendly
 + Science districts